cjdev/configurator/README.md

 ## Installation

-The recommended way to use configuration is to get a hold of one of the [pre-compiled linux binaries](https://github.com/cjdev/configurator/releases).
+The recommended way to use configurator is to get a hold of one of the [pre-compiled linux binaries](https://github.com/cjdev/configurator/releases).

 Currently tested on Debian 32 (i686) and 64 (x86_64) systems